LEADING OFF: Red Sox and Astros open ALCS, Cards’ Shildt out

 The Braves worked out Thursday at Truist Park without Soler, who hit a combined .223 with 27 homers and 70 RBIs with Kansas City and Atlanta during the regular season.

-Soler has been vaccinated but may not be cleared to return until after the best-of-seven NLCS, which starts Saturday night.
+Soler has been vaccinated but may not be cleared to return until after the best-of-seven NLCS, which starts Saturday night when the Los Angeles Dodgers visit Atlanta.
 Manager Brian Snitker said he has not talked with Soler.

 “We’ve got to approach it like I don’t know if he’ll be here for the NLCS,” Snitker said.
 “That’s how we have to approach it.
 Until he shows up and is cleared and does everything that MLB needs him to do, we’re going to look like it’s like he’s not going to be here.”